IBM Watson: Practice match

-In a practice match before the press on January 13, 2011, Watson won a 15-question round against Ken Jennings and Brad Rutter with a score of $4,400 to Jennings's $3,400 and Rutter's $1,200, though Jennings and Watson were tied before the final $1,000 question.
+In a practice match before the press on January 13, 2011, Watson won a 15-question round against Ken Jennings and Brad Rutter with a score of $4,400 to Jennings' $3,400 and Rutter's $1,200, though Jennings and Watson were tied before the final $1,000 question.
 None of the three players responded incorrectly to a clue.

 First match

 The first round was broadcast February 14, 2011, and the second round, on February 15, 2011.
 The right to choose the first category had been determined by a draw won by Rutter.
 Watson, represented by a computer monitor display and artificial voice, responded correctly to the second clue and then selected the fourth clue of the first category, a deliberate strategy to find the Daily Double as quickly as possible.
 Watson's guess at the Daily Double location was correct.
 At the end of the first round, Watson was tied with Rutter at $5,000; Jennings had $2,000.

 Watson's performance was characterized by some quirks.
 In one instance, Watson repeated a reworded version of an incorrect response offered by Jennings.
 (Jennings said "What are the '20s?" in reference to the 1920s.
 Then Watson said "What is 1920s?")
 Because Watson could not recognize other contestants' responses, it did not know that Jennings had already given the same response.
 In another instance, Watson was initially given credit for a response of "What is a leg?" after Jennings incorrectly responded "What is: he only had one hand?" to a clue about George Eyser (the correct response was, "What is: he's missing a leg?").
-Because Watson, unlike a human, could not have been responding to Jennings's mistake, it was decided that this response was incorrect.
+Because Watson, unlike a human, could not have been responding to Jennings' mistake, it was decided that this response was incorrect.
 The broadcast version of the episode was edited to omit Trebek's original acceptance of Watson's response.
 Watson also demonstrated complex wagering strategies on the Daily Doubles, with one bet at $6,435 and another at $1,246.
 Gerald Tesauro, one of the IBM researchers who worked on Watson, explained that Watson's wagers were based on its confidence level for the category and a complex regression model called the Game State Evaluator.